01-edu/public/subjects/devops/cloud-design/audit/README.md

 - A documentation in the `README.md` file.
 - Source code for the microservices and any scripts used for deployment.
-- Configuration files for your IaC, containerization, and orchestration tools.
+- Configuration files for the Infrastructure as Code (IaC), containerization, and orchestration tools.

 ###### Are all the required files present?